International Council

 Claudia Escobar, Guatemala

-Claudia Escobar Mejía is a former judge of the Guatemalan court of appeals and is recognised internationally as a corruption fighter.
-She is currently a Distinguished Visiting Professor at the Shar Schar School of Policy and Government and a researcher at the Terrorism, Transnational Crime and Corruption Center at George Mason University.
+Claudia Escobar Mejía is a former judge of the Guatemalan Court of Appeals and is internationally recognised as a corruption fighter.
+She is currently a Distinguished Visiting Professor at the Shar Schar School of Policy and Government and a researcher at the Terrorism, Transnational Crime and Corruption Centre at George Mason University.
 Claudia is also the Executive Director of the organisation Be Just and a member of the Board of Directors at Integrity Initiatives International and Integrity Sanctuary.
-She collaborates closely with other Human Rights organizations.
+She collaborates closely with other human rights organisations.

 Manzoor Hasan, Bangladesh

-Manzoor Hasan is currently serving as the Executive Director of the South Asian Institute of Advanced Legal and Human Rights Studies (SAILS), and the Chair of the UN Convention against Corruption Coalition (UNCAC) since June 2014.
-He is also a member of the Advisory Council of the BRAC Institute of Governance and Development, BRAC University, in Bangladesh.
-Previously, he worked as the Deputy Executive Director of BRAC.
-Manzoor was also the Regional Director (Asia-Pacific) of Transparency International in Berlin and the founding Executive Director of Transparency International Bangladesh from 1996 to 2003.
-He has been awarded the Officer of Order of the British Empire for his work on transparency.
+Manzoor Hasan currently serves as the Executive Director of the South Asian Institute of Advanced Legal and Human Rights Studies (SAILS) and Chair of the UN Convention against Corruption Coalition (UNCAC) since June 2014.
+He is also a member of the Advisory Council of the BRAC Institute of Governance and Development at BRAC University in Bangladesh.
+Previously, he was Deputy Executive Director of BRAC.
+Manzoor also served as Regional Director (Asia-Pacific) of Transparency International in Berlin and was the founding Executive Director of Transparency International Bangladesh from 1996 to 2003.
+He was awarded the Officer of the Order of the British Empire for his work on transparency.

 Ezra Limiri Mbogori, Kenya

-Ezra Limiri Mbogori’s working life spans over 30 years in the field of human rights, civil society and social justice activism - with a particular interest in efforts to hasten the coalescing of African countries towards a Pan-African vision of the African continent.
-Ezra graduated from Nairobi University and has a Master’s of Public Administration from the Kennedy School of Government at Harvard University.
+Ezra Limiri Mbogori’s working life spans over 30 years in human rights, civil society, and social justice activism, with a particular interest in hastening the coalescing of African countries towards a Pan-African vision.
+Ezra graduated from Nairobi University and holds a Master of Public Administration from the Kennedy School of Government at Harvard University.
 He has served on the leadership and governance structures of numerous international organisations.
-Ezra is a fellow at the Kellogg International Leadership Program and at the Kennedy School Mason Fellows Program.
+Ezra is a fellow at the Kellogg International Leadership Program and the Kennedy School Mason Fellows Program.

 Karina Litvack, Canada

-Karina Litvack serves as an independent non-Executive Director on the board of Italian oil and gas company Eni S.p.A., where she is also a member of the Compensation Committee and the Sustainability and Scenarios Committee.
-Other boards and advisory bodies she’s on include the board of directors of Yachad, the global advisory council of Cornerstone Capital Inc., the advisory council of Bridges Ventures, the sustainable development advisory panel of SAP, and the advisory council of Transparency International.
+Karina Litvack serves as an independent non-Executive Director on the board of Italian oil and gas company Eni S.p.A.
+She is also a member of the Compensation Committee and the Sustainability and Scenarios Committee.
+Other boards and advisory bodies she serves on include the board of directors of Yachad, the global advisory council of Cornerstone Capital Inc., the advisory council of Bridges Ventures, the sustainable development advisory panel of SAP, and the advisory council of Transparency International.

-Until December 2012, Karina ran the governance and sustainable investment activities of F&C Investments, a UK institutional investor, where she acted on behalf of client portfolios collectively worth approximately GBP£160 billion, focusing on equity research, shareholder activism, and public policy engagement.
+Until December 2012, Karina ran the governance and sustainable investment activities of F&C Investments, a UK institutional investor.
+She acted on behalf of client portfolios collectively worth approximately GBP£160 billion, focusing on equity research, shareholder activism, and public policy engagement.

 Karina holds an MBA in Finance and International Business from Columbia Business School and a BA in Political Economy from the University of Toronto.